forfudan/MojoMiji/src/docs/basic/functions.md

 See that you also get a list of local variables you have defined.

-::: The main function in Python
+::: info The main function in Python

 In Python, the `main()` function is not needed.
 The interpreter will automatically run all the code in the file you run or import.